William Colyear, 3rd Earl of Portmore

+Portrait by Allan Ramsay, 1764-1765.

 William Charles Colyear, 3rd Earl of Portmore (1745 – 1823) was a British peer, styled Viscount Milsington until 1785.

 Early life

 He was the second but only surviving son of Charles Colyear, 2nd Earl of Portmore, and his wife Juliana.
 He was styled Viscount Milsingtion in 1756 on the death of his brother David.

 Milsington was educated at Eton and St John's College, Cambridge.
 In 1774, he unsuccessfully contested the constituency of Evesham as a Tory.

 Career

 Like his father the earl, Viscount Milsington was a racehorse owner; he and his wife were regular racegoers.
 His grey mare, Tiffany, won the 50-pound weight-for-age race at Salisbury Races in 1780 and his horse Scarf ran in the 1781 Derby.

 He succeeded as the 3rd Earl of Portmore on the death of his father in 1785.

 Personal life

 On 5 November 1770, he married Mary Leslie (1753–99), second daughter of the 10th Earl of Rothes.
 Their children included: